-California Drought Caused Sierra Nevada Mountain Range To Grow An Inch
+California Drought Caused Sierra Nevada To Grow An Inch, NASA Researchers Say

 “What does the water table look like within mountain ranges?
 Is there a significant amount of groundwater stored within mountains?
 We just don’t have answers yet, and this study identities a set of new tools to help us get them.”

 Even if those questions do get answered, the fact remains that mountain water is largely inaccessible, Famiglietti said in an interview with the Los Angeles Times.
-Given how the drought caused the Sierra Nevada mountains to lose so much water and add a bit to its height, he believes that determining the pathways mountain water travels through is especially important in California and other regions that are prone to such events.
+Given how the drought caused the Sierra Nevada to lose so much water and add a bit to its height, he believes that determining the pathways mountain water travels through is especially important in California and other regions that are prone to such events.